Luzzotica/FioSharp/README.md

 A C# client for interacting with FIO.
 Can be used with Godot and Unity game engines, to enable FIO integration in game.

+## Running Tests

+The only tests that are functioning right now are in the following files:
+- ApiUnitTests.cs
+- FioUnitTests.cs
+- FioEncryptionUnitTests.cs